OSGConnect/connectbook/start/scaling-up/submit-multiple-jobs.md

 	wisconsin

 **Notice that `executable = compare_states` has remained unchanged in the above example.
-When using `initialdir`, only the input and output path (including the HTCondor log, error, and output files) will be changed by `initialdir`**.
+When using `initialdir`, only the input and output file path (including the HTCondor log, error, and output files) will be changed by `initialdir`**.

 In this examples, HTCondor will create a job for each directory in `state-dirs.txt` and use